-Priscoli is a retired senior advisor at the U.S. Army Corps of Engineers (USACE) at its Institute for Water Resources.
-He is also lecturer at Johns Hopkins University (School of Advanced International Studies) in Washington, D.C.
-For 30 years he has designed and run social assessment, public participation, and conflict resolution research and training programs along with a variety of national and international studies.
+Priscoli is a lecturer at Johns Hopkins School of Advanced International Studies (SAIS) in Washington, D.C.
+He served for many years as a senior advisor at the U.S. Army Corps of Engineers (USACE) at its Institute for Water Resources.
+For 40 years he has designed and run social assessment, public participation, and conflict resolution research and training programs along with a variety of national and international studies.

-Priscoli has served on the Board of Governors and the Executive Bureau of the World Water Council, an organisation he helped to found, in addition to GWP.
+Priscoli is a member of the Board of Governors of the World Water Council, an organisation he helped to found, in addition to GWP.
 He has been a water policy advisor to many organisations including UN water-related agencies, International Finance Institutions, and to many water ministers around the world.

 Priscoli is Editor-in-Chief of Water Policy.
-Priscoli holds degrees in economics and political science and post-doctoral studies in theology from Tufts and Georgetown Universities.
+Priscoli holds degrees in economics and political science and post-doctoral studies from Tufts and Georgetown Universities.